Changissnz/selfinterest/README.md

 on problems that plagued expansionist states is that all of the problems are virtually identical, in principle.
-Political rule as a solution for diversified individual identities, such that attempts to centralize can result in repression of the individual and inefficiency through connections weakened by the obligations of the political over what they assume is constantly their subject.
+Political rule as a solution for diversified individual identities, such that attempts to centralize can result in repression of the individual and inefficiency through connections weakened by the obligations of the political over those they assume are constantly their subjects.